-Family Pride is restoring the venerable old Knoxville High School building on East Fifth Avenue and turning it into 75 senior living apartments with the kind of amenities you’d expect to find only in large cities—or perhaps on vacation.
+The hippest place in Knoxville might just be where your grandma lives.
+Dover Development has restored the venerable old Knoxville High School building on East Fifth Avenue and turned it into 80 senior living apartments with the kind of amenities you’d expect to find only in large cities—or perhaps on vacation.

-Although there will be an on-site staff available 24/7, this will be a lifestyle-focused community rather than a healthcare-focused assisted living facility.
-Family Pride general manager Rick Dover says that he’s planning a full slate of services including gourmet meals (possibly with a monthly visit from a celebrity chef), full transportation, housekeeping, daily wellness programs, spa services, and an on-site museum, for starters.
-“This is where you want to come to live if you’re growing less enamored of driving, cooking, and cleaning, but you want to be part of a really cool community of active seniors who are out doing things,” Dover says.
+Knoxville High Independent Senior Living is a lifestyle-focused community rather than a healthcare-focused assisted living facility.
+Dover Development general manager Rick Dover says “This is where you want to come to live if you’re growing less enamored of driving, cooking, and cleaning, but you want to be part of a really cool community of active seniors who are out doing things,” Dover says.

-The Classical Revival-style building is on the National Register of Historic Places, which means there are stringent guidelines for restoration that must be followed to the letter.
-“Knox Heritage is a great help to us when it comes to these projects,” Dover says.
+The Classical Revival-style building is on the National Register of Historic Places, which means that there are stringent guidelines for restoration that have been followed to the letter.
+“Knox Heritage has been a great help to us when it comes to these projects,” Dover says.
 “They deal with the historic preservation offices at the federal and state levels on a day-to-day basis, and we rely on their expertise.”

 The building, which has not been used as a school since 1951, has remained occupied by the Knoxville Board of Education and is in sound structural shape.
-That means that Dover’s two main areas of focus are the historic preservation and bringing the building up to LEED environmental standards.
-He’s planning to include a solar farm on the roof, special water reclamation and treatment equipment, super-high-efficiency LED lighting, and locally sourced labor and materials to cut the building’s carbon footprint.
-“We also try to repurpose whatever original materials we can from the building, like marble and wood, in unique ways rather than throwing them away,” he says.
+Dover’s two main areas of focus have been the historic preservation and bringing the building up to LEED environmental standards.
+Dover has locally sourced labor and materials to cut the building’s carbon footprint.
+“We have repurposed whatever original materials we can from the building, like marble and wood, in unique ways rather than throwing them away,” he says.

-Currently in the design phase, construction will likely begin in spring 2015.
-“We’re really looking forward to this project,” Dover says.
-“This is a beautiful building that’s important to Knoxville history, and we believe it will be a unique property.
+“This is a beautiful building that’s important to Knoxville history, and believe this unique property is perfect for active seniors that are looking for the freedom of Independent Living.
 We don’t think there’s anything else out there like it.”
+Dover says.